Early Career Researchers

 - Termly social gatherings, including coffee mornings and pub trips

 - Academic and career development workshops.
-Past sessions have included: writing book proposals; writing funding and grant applications; discussions of works-in-progress; and getting consultancy experience.
-A workshop on teaching opportunities for ECRs is planned for autumn 2020
+Past sessions have included: writing book proposals; writing funding and grant applications; discussions of works-in-progress; and getting consultancy experience

 Many of these events are self-organised and depend on volunteers.
 We are always keen to hear from ECRs with ideas for workshops or events.
 Likewise, the committee is keen to welcome new members!
-Please get in touch with any current member of the committee (details above) for more information.
+Please get in touch with Harriet Lyon at firstname.lastname@example.org for more information.

-In 2020-21, we hope to provide a full programme of events, either in person or virtually.
-Details will be circulated in the autumn via our mailing list, to which new members are automatically added at the beginning of the academic year.
+Information relevant to ECRs is circulated via our mailing list, to which new members are automatically added at the beginning of the academic year.
 If you are a member of the History Faculty and do not see the list History-ecfs in your subscriptions, please let the committee know!